The Basics: Guide

-Harvard referencing dates back from 1881 (and by the end of this you’ll know that we should have inserted a citation here to back our statement) and it is an author-date style.
+Harvard referencing dates back to 1881 (and by the end of this you’ll know that we should have inserted a citation here to back our statement) and it is an author-date style.
 Simply put you must cite the author and the date of your source.
 The full reference list entry will contain more information like the title, edition, type of material, place of publication etc.

 |To support your arguments by referring your reader to academic sources which confirm what you are saying|